paluh/purescript-jaws/README.md

   ```

-But before we validate something few comments:
+But before we validate something, few comments:

-  * to run validation we just call `runValidation password queryData`

   * I'm using debug log (`traceAnyA`) in case of failure